vrabbi/vrabbi.github.io/_posts/2022-04-14-TAP-Workspace-ONE-Integration.md

+layout: post
-Configuring Tanzu Application Platform to use WorkspaceONE authentication.
+title: "Configuring Tanzu Application Platform to use WorkspaceONE authentication"
+date: YYYY-MM-2022-04-14 16:14:00 -0000
+categories: Tanzu authentication TAP

 **[Workspace ONE Configuration]{.underline}**

 1. Login to the admin portal and navigate to **Catalog \> Web Apps**

-![Graphical user interface, application Description automatically generated](./images//media/image1.png)
+![Graphical user interface, application Description automatically generated](../images//media/image1.png)

 2. Create a new Web App by selecting the **New** button

-![Graphical user interface, text, application Description automatically generated](./images//media/image2.png)
+![Graphical user interface, text, application Description automatically generated](../images//media/image2.png)

 3. Enter the **Name** and if desired select an icon and add a description for the Web App in Workspace ONE

-![Graphical user interface, application Description automatically generated](./images//media/image3.png)
+![Graphical user interface, application Description automatically generated](../images//media/image3.png)

 4. Web App configuration